Skip to main content

 Using automations during key creation

-By default, automations won't be run during the key creation process.
-To enable automations, tick the Automations checkbox:
+By default, automations won't run during the key creation process.
+To enable automations, tick the Automations checkbox in the key editor:

 Using automations during file import